Jewish Theological Seminary of America: Seminary's founding: Morais era (1886–1897)

 The Jewish Theological Seminary (JTS) was founded in 1886 through the efforts of two distinguished rabbis, Sabato Morais and Henry Pereira Mendes, along with a group of prominent lay leaders from Sephardic congregations in Philadelphia and New York.
 Its mission was to preserve the knowledge and practice of historical Judaism.
 In 1887, JTS held its first class of ten students in the vestry of the Spanish-Portuguese Synagogue, New York City's oldest congregation.

 About this time in North America, the Reform movement was growing at a rapid pace, alarming more traditional (halakhic) Jews.
-Sabato Morais, rabbi of Philadelphia's Mikveh Israel, championed the reaction to American Reform.
-At one time Morais had been a voice for moderation and bridge-building within the Reformers.
-He had opposed the more radical changes, but was open to moderate changes that would not break with significant traditional.
+Sabato Morais, rabbi of Philadelphia's Congregation Mikveh Israel championed the reaction to American Reform.
+At one time, Morais had been a voice for moderation and bridge-building among the Reformers.
+He opposed the more radical changes but was open to moderate changes that would not significantly depart from tradition.
 After the Reform movement published the Pittsburgh Platform in late 1885, Morais recognized the futility of his efforts and began to work with like-minded rabbis to strengthen the Orthodox institutions.

-One of the tools his group used was the creation of a new rabbinical school in New York City.
+One of the tools his group used was creating a new rabbinical school in New York City.
 The "Jewish Theological Seminary Association" was founded with Morais as its President in 1886 as an Orthodox institution to combat the hegemony of the Reform movement.
-The school was hosted by Rabbi Henry Pereira Mendes' Congregation Shearith Israel, a sister synagogue to Mikveh Israel.
+The school was hosted by Henry Pereira Mendes' Congregation Shearith Israel, a sister synagogue to Mikveh Israel.

-Morais and Mendes were soon joined by Alexander Kohut and Bernard Drachman, both of whom had received semicha (rabbinic ordination) at Rabbi Frankel's Breslau seminary.
+Morais and Mendes were soon joined by Alexander Kohut and Bernard Drachman, both of whom had received semikhah, rabbinic ordination, at Rabbi Frankel's Breslau seminary.
 They shaped the curriculum and philosophy of the new school after Rabbi Frankel's seminary.
 The first graduate to be ordained, in 1894, was Joseph Hertz, who would go on to become the Chief Rabbi of the United Kingdom and Commonwealth.

-Morais served as the president of the Jewish Theological Seminary of America until his death in 1897.
+Morais was president of the Jewish Theological Seminary of America until he died in 1897.